What is a Refund Exception?

 How did you pay for the class?

-- Did you receive Pell Grants, SEOG, WCC/Foundation Scholarships, Student Loans, or Veterans Benefits?
+- Did you receive Pell Grants, SEOG, Futures for Frontliners, Michigan Reconnect, WCC/Foundation Scholarships, Student Loans, or Veterans Benefits?

-If yes – The aid you received from the sources listed above will be reversed during the Refund Exception process.
-If you received any disbursements from this aid, those disbursements (including checks, direct deposits, bookstore charges, and child care) will be owed back to the College before this appeal is finalized.
-There isn’t a payment plan available to cover this balance.
-Future aid cannot be used to pay this balance off.
+If yes - The aid you received from the sources listed above will be reversed during the Refund Exception process.
+If you received any disbursements from this aid, those disbursements (including checks, direct deposits, bookstore charges, and child care) will be owed back to the College.
+WCC will not be able to give you an exact payback amount until the appeal is finalized.
 WCC strongly recommends you discuss your situation with Financial Aid or the Veterans office prior to filing this appeal.
-The repayment is expected within two weeks of the notice of the repayment amount.

 - Did you pay for the classes yourself?